 Substitutions And Variations

-- Sweet Potatoes: You can swap out the russet potatoes for sweet potatoes or Japanese sweet potatoes for a fun twist.
+- Sweet Potatoes: You can swap russet potatoes for sweet potatoes or Japanese sweet potatoes for a slightly sweeter version.
+Just note that sweet potatoes cook a little faster on the pellet grill and have a softer skin.

-- Yukon Gold Potatoes: These work too if that’s what you have on hand.
-They’re a little firmer than russets and not quite as fluffy, but they still taste great on the pellet grill.
-Just note that cooking time might vary slightly depending on size.
+- Yukon Gold Potatoes: Yukon Golds work well, too, if that's what you have on hand.
+They're a little firmer and less fluffy than russets, but they still cook beautifully on a Traeger and develop a lightly crisp skin.

-- Oil: Try coating the potatoes in duck fat or beef tallow for a rich flavor.
+- Oil: Try coating the potatoes in duck fat or beef tallow instead of olive oil for a richer flavor.
+Both fats hold up well to the heat of a pellet grill.

-How To Make Baked Potatoes On A Traeger Pellet Grill
+How To Cook Baked Potatoes On A Traeger Pellet Grill

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Step 1.
-Preheat your pellet grill to 250 degrees f.
-Wash and dry the potatoes.
+Preheat your pellet grill to 250°F. Wash and dry the potatoes.
 Use a paring knife to poke a few holes in the potatoes.

 Step 2.
 Brush the outside of the potatoes with olive oil.
 You want to make sure the entire potato is covered in oil.